-On September 15, 2021, concurrently with the execution of the EJFA Merger Agreement, Pagaya and EJF Debt Opportunities Master Fund, LP, a Delaware limited liability company, an affiliate of EJFA (the "EJF Investor") entered into a certain Subscription Agreement, dated as of September 15, 2021, providing for the purchase by the EJF Investor at the EJFA Closing of up to 20 million Class A Ordinary Shares at a price per share of \$10.00, for an aggregate purchase price of up to \$200 million (the "EJF Subscription Agreement"), and Pagaya subsequently entered into other certain subscription agreements (the "Subscription Agreements") with certain other investors (the "PIPE Investors").
+On September 15, 2021, concurrently with the execution of the EJFA Merger Agreement, Pagaya and EJF Debt Opportunities Master Fund, LP, a Delaware limited liability company, an affiliate of EJFA (the "EJF Investor") entered into a subscription agreement providing for the purchase by the EJF Investor at the EJFA Closing of up to 20 million Class A Ordinary Shares at a price per share of \$10.00 (the "EJF Subscription Agreement"), and Pagaya subsequently entered into other certain subscription agreements, the "Subscription Agreement") with certain other investors (the "PIPE Investors").
 Pursuant to the Subscription Agreements, the investors agreed to purchase, and Pagaya agreed to sell to the investors, an aggregate of 35 million Class A Ordinary Shares, at a purchase price of \$10.00 per share and an aggregate purchase price of \$350 million, on the terms and subject to the conditions set forth in the Subscription Agreements.
 The Subscription Agreements contained customary representations and warranties of Pagaya, on the one hand, and the investors, on the other hand, and customary conditions to closing, including the consummation of the transactions contemplated by the EJFA Merger Agreement.
+The investment by the EJF Investor and by those certain other PIPE Investors pursuant to the Subscription Agreements (the "PIPE Investors and by those certain other PIPE Investors pursuant to the Subscription Agreements (the "PIPE Investors and by those certain other PIPE Investors pursuant to the Subscription Agreements (the "PIPE Investors pursuant to the EJFA Merger Agreement.
 The investment by the EJF Investor and by those certain other PIPE Investors pursuant to the Subscription Agreements (the "PIPE Investment") closed immediately prior to the Effective Time.